 For the beginner rock guitarist, a distortion pedal is, in most cases, the third item on the gear-related shopping list (after a six string and an amp).
 But, considering the wide choice of stompboxes out there, definitely a purchase requiring a fair amount of thought.

-This article’s goal is to help the six string novices among you choose their first distortion pedal, highlighting the differences between the three effects in the gain realm (overdrive, distortion and fuzz), and pointing to a few popular and affordable models.
+This article’s goal is to help the guitar novices among you choose their first distortion pedal, highlighting the differences between the three effects in the gain realm (overdrive, distortion, and fuzz), and pointing to a few popular and affordable models.

 TONE IS MORE THAN A PEDAL